Comparisons

 Market Share of DoorDash

 Consumers are getting hooked on DoorDash!
-The Bloomberg report aptly observes a 36% 6-month retention rate and a 28% 12-month retention rate among DoorDash users.
-In March 2023, 69% of users continued their DoorDash subscription after 1 month.
+According to my research, DoorDash users show a 38% retention rate at 6 months and a 32% retention rate at 12 months.
+In 2025, between 75% and 78% of users continued their DoorDash subscription after just 1 month.

 Additionally, DoorDash has signed partnerships with hot food chains like McDonald’s and Starbucks.
 It has also partnered with CVS in the US to facilitate the delivery of household supplies and groceries.